Celebrating a Centennial of Indigenous American Study

 1924

-Funded by Samuel Zemurray’s endowment, Tulane establishes the Department of Middle American Research to house the William Edmund Gate’s library, which ultimately seeded the creation of the Latin American Library decades later.
+Thanks to an endowment from Samuel Zemurray, Tulane establishes the Department of Middle American Research (later renamed MARI) to house the William Edmund Gate’s library, which eventually seeded the creation of the Latin American Library decades later.
+William Gates becomes the Institute’s first director.

 1933

-The institute’s second director, Frans Blom, travels with a team to Uxmal, Yucatán, to make molds of the Nunnery Quadrangle architectural complex.
-The molds were displayed at the 1933 Chicago Century of Progress Exposition (World’s Fair), exhibiting the zenith of late Maya art and architecture to an eager United States public for the
+Frans Blom travels with a team to Uxmal, Yucatán, to make molds of the Nunnery Quadrangle architectural complex.
+The molds were displayed at the 1933 Chicago Century of Progress Exposition (World’s Fair), exhibiting the zenith of late Maya art and architecture to an eager United States public for the first time.

 1930's